qa-tech-training/k8s-demos-public/YAML_Troubleshooting.md

 ```
 Error from server (BadRequest): error when creating "brokenPod.yaml": Pod in version "v1" cannot be handled as a Pod: json: cannot unmarshal object into Go struct field Container.spec.containers.ports of type []v1.ContainerPort
 ```
-To understand the issue here, note the field reference telling us where the issue is - spec.containers.ports.
+To understand the issue here, note the field reference telling us where the issue is - _spec.containers.ports_.
 This is referencing the ports block at the end of the manifest.
 Also note the target type that we are trying to unmarshall into - []v1.ContainerPort - is an array (as indicated by the []).
 The solution is that _ports_ should be a list, so we need to make the containerPort a list item, which in YAML can be done by preceding it with a '-', like so:
 ```yaml
 ...
     ports: